The Best Bubble Tea Toppings Guide: What to Order and What to Skip

 1. Tapioca Pearls (The OG)

-• The Honest Truth: If they are hard in the middle, the shop is serving you old pearls.
-Send it back.
+• The Honest Truth: If they are hard in the middle, the shop is serving old pearls.

 2. Crystal Boba (The “Healthy” Swap)

-• The Honest Truth: Do not put these in a hot milky drink.
-The texture gets weird, and nobody wants warm, crunchy jelly.
+• The Honest Truth: Do not put this in a hot milky drink.
+The texture gets strange fast.

 3. Grass Jelly (The Sophisticated Choice)

-• Best For: Roasted Oolong, classic Milk Tea, Matcha.
+• Best For: Roasted oolong, classic milk tea, herbal-leaning teas

 Hand holding a bubble tea with cheese foam dripping down the side in a cozy cafe setting.